 Khrystyna Zhyvago

-Khrystyna Zhyvaho is a psychiatrist, child psychiatrist, psychotherapist, Candidate of Medical Sciences (Ph.D.), and Scientific Secretary of the Ukrainian Institute of Schema Therapy.
+Khrystyna Zhyvaho is a psychiatrist, child psychiatrist, psychotherapist, PhD MD, and Scientific Secretary of the Ukrainian Institute of Schema Therapy.

-Khrystyna Zhyvaho is a psychiatrist, child psychiatrist, psychotherapist, Candidate of Medical Sciences, Scientific Secretary of the Ukrainian Institute of Schema Therapy, and clinic founder.
+Khrystyna Zhyvaho is a psychiatrist, child psychiatrist, psychotherapist, PhD MD, Scientific Secretary of the Ukrainian Institute of Schema Therapy, and clinic founder.
 She is a certified supervisor and accredited schema therapy trainer of the International Society of Schema Therapy (ISST), and co-founder of the NGO "Ukrainian Institute of Schema Therapy."

 Professional experience: 15 years.
-She specializes in the treatment of complex conditions using cognitive behavioral therapy (CBT) and schema therapy, medical and social rehabilitation, clinical psychiatry, child psychiatry, clinical psychology, and related areas.
+She specializes in the treatment of complex conditions using cognitive behavioural therapy (CBT) and schema therapy, medical and social rehabilitation, clinical psychiatry, child psychiatry, clinical psychology, and related areas.

 Author of over 40 published works, including articles in SCOPUS-indexed scientific journals.
 She is fluent in English and conducts consultations in English.